tc39/notes/meetings/2018-01/jan-23.md

 MB: The idea is that anything that can be produced by toString with some radix is accepted by fromString with that radix.
 Easy to say, hard to spec, but here are some examples.

-MS: Do you expect BigInt.fromString to accept the trailing `n`?
+MLS: Do you expect BigInt.fromString to accept the trailing `n`?

 MB: I have a slide on that later, and the answer is no.